 Tasmania’s small number of providers offer a good range of general degrees, as well as Tasmanian specialties such as naval architecture, maritime studies and Antarctic science.
 Students are spread across campuses at Launceston, Burnie, Beauty Point and Hobart.
 International students make up 24 per cent of Tasmania’s student population.

-The median weekly rental price for a three-bedroom house in Hobart is AUD$330, while the median weekly rental price for a one-bedroom unit is $220.
+The median weekly rental price for a three-bedroom house in Hobart is AUD$320, while the median weekly rental price for a one-bedroom unit is $250.

 Hobart, Launceston and Burnie have local bus services, although services in the evening and on weekends are more limited.
 International students are entitled to a concession fare.
 Students who live close to campus often walk or ride bikes.
-Access to a car may be required in non-urban areas.
+Access to a car or other form of transport may be required in non-urban areas.
 For more information about public transport and fares, visit the Metro Tasmania website.

-Tasmania is colder than the northern states, with an average January maximum of around 23°C dropping to 10°C in July.
+Tasmania is colder than the northern states, with an average summer maximum of around 23°C dropping to 10°C in winter.

 Note: Information and figures presented here are intended as a guide only and may change.
-Source of rental data: rpdata, March 2012.
+Source of rental data: Australian Property Monitors, December 2012.